Billy Wilder

-Wilder became a screenwriter while living in Berlin.
+In 1916, when Wilder was ten years old, his family moved from Galicia to Vienna, where he worked as a journalist instead of attending university.
+Wilder's career as a screenwriter started in Berlin, where he relocated in his early adulthood.
 The rise of the Nazi Party and antisemitism in Germany saw him move to Paris.
-He then moved to Hollywood in 1933, and had a major hit when he, Charles Brackett and Walter Reisch wrote the screenplay for the Academy Award-nominated film Ninotchka (1939).
-Wilder established his directorial reputation and received his first nomination for the Academy Award for Best Director with the film noir Double Indemnity (1944), based on the novel by James M Cain with a screenplay by Wilder and Raymond Chandler.
-Wilder won the Best Director and Best Screenplay Academy Awards for the film adaptation of the novel The Lost Weekend (1945), which also won the Academy Award for Best Picture.
+He then moved to Hollywood in 1934, and had a major hit when he, Charles Brackett and Walter Reisch wrote the screenplay for the Academy Award-nominated film Ninotchka (1939).
+Wilder established his directorial reputation and received his first nomination for the Academy Award for Best Director with Double Indemnity (1944), a film noir based on the novel by James M. Cain with a screenplay by Wilder and Raymond Chandler.
+Wilder won the Best Director and Best Screenplay Academy Awards for The Lost Weekend (1945), which also won the Academy Award for Best Picture.